eminorhan/silicon-menagerie/README.md

 * `y` can be one of `say`, `s`, `a`, `y`, `imagenet100`, `imagenet10`, `imagenet1`, `kinetics-200h`, `ego4d-200h`
 * `z` can be one of `resnext50`, `vitb14`, `vitl16`, `vitb16`, `vits16`

-Here, `imagenet100`, `imagenet10`, `imagenet1` are the full ImageNet training set and its subsets (10% and 1% of the full training set, respectively); `kinetics-200h` and `ego4d-200h` are 200-hour subsets of the Kinetics-700 and Ego4D datasets.
+Here, `imagenet100`, `imagenet10`, `imagenet1` are the full ImageNet training set and its subsets (10% and 1% of the full training set, respectively); `kinetics-200h` and `ego4d-200h` are 200-hour subsets of the Kinetics-700 and Ego4D video datasets.
 DINO models were trained with code from [this repository](https://github.com/eminorhan/dino), Mugs models were trained with code from [this repository](https://github.com/eminorhan/mugs), and the MAE models were trained with code from [this repository](https://github.com/eminorhan/mae).
 Training logs for all models can be found in the [`logs`](https://github.com/eminorhan/silicon-menagerie/tree/master/logs) folder.
 Please note that not all possible combinations are available at this time; you can see a list of all available models by running:

 ```python
 >>> print(utils.get_available_models())